mccullaghlab/shapeGMMTorch/README.md

 	- covar_type              - string defining the covariance type.
 Options are 'kronecker' and 'uniform'.
 Defualt is 'kronecker'.
 	- log_thresh              - float threshold in log likelihood difference to determine convergence.
 Default value is 1e-3.
 	- max_steps               - integer maximum number of steps that the GMM procedure will do.
 Default is 200.
 	- init_component_method   - string dictating how to initialize components.
-Understood values are 'chunk', 'read' and 'random'.
-Default is 'random'.
+Understood values are 'kmeans++', 'chunk', 'read' and 'random'.
+Default is 'kmeans++'.
+	- random_seed             - integer setting the seed for numpy and torch random number generators.
+If None, both are seeded by the clock.
+Default is None.
 	- sort                    - boolean dictating whether to sort the object by component population after fitting.
 Default is True.
 	- kabsch_thresh           - float dictating convergence criteria for each iterative alignment (Maximization step).
 Default value is 1e-1.
 	- dtype                   - Torch data type to be used.
 Default is torch.float32.